MSc Individual Projects 2016/2017

 and binding your project report.

-Prepare and bind up to three hard copies of your project report for
+Prepare a hard copy of your project report for submission, as follows:

 Oral presentation and demonstration: Near the end of July you